 Potentially Significant Less Than Significant with Mitigation Less Than Significant No Impact Comments c.
-Introduce incompatible uses in the vicinity of existing agricultural uses? Х Although the parcel has operated as a commercial orchard for more than a century, residential development has slowly converted the surrounding area.
+Introduce incompatible uses existing agricultural uses? s in the vicinity of X Although the parcel has operated as a commercial orchard for more than a century, residential development has slowly converted the surrounding area.
 The 9.4-acre parcel is surrounded by urban development and residential uses on all sides and the proposed residential development is consistent with those uses.
-4. AESTHETICS - Would the project: Substantially alter existing viewsheds such as scenic highways, corridors or vistas? Х The project does not occur in the vicinity of any scenic highways, corridors, or vistas. b.
-In non-urbanized area, substantially degrade the existing visual character or quality of public views of the site and its surroundings? Х The project is not located in a non-urbanized area. c.
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
-X It is acknowledged that aesthetic impacts are subjective and may be perceived differently by various affected individuals.
+4. AESTHETICS - Would the project: Substantially alter existing values of scenic highways, corridors of the scenic highways.
+X The project does not occur in the vicinity of any scenic highways, corridors, or vistas. b.
+In non-urbanized area, sub- the existing visual characte views of the site and its sur or quality of public Х The project is not located in a non-urbanized area. c.
+If the project is in an urbanize project conflict with applical regulations governing sceni ole zoning and other X It is acknowledged that aesthetic impacts are subjective and may be perceived differently by various affected individuals.
 Nonetheless, given the urbanized environment in which the project is proposed, it is concluded that the project would not substantially degrade the visual character or quality of the project site or vicinity d.
-Create a new source of substantial light, glare, or shadow that would result in safety hazards or adversely affect day or nighttime views in the area? Х The project will not result in a new source of substantial light, glare or shadow that would result in safety hazards or adversely affect day or nighttime views in the area.
-5. AIRPORTS - Would the project: Result in a safety hazard for people residing or working in the vicinity of an airport/airstrip? Х The project occurs outside of any identified public or private airport/airstrip safety zones. b.
-Expose people residing or working in the project area to aircraft noise levels in excess of applicable standards? Х The project occurs outside of any identified public or private airport/airstrip noise zones or contours.
+Create a new source of sub or shadow that would result or adversely affect day or n area? in safety hazards X The project will not result in a new source of substantial light, glare or shadow that would result in safety hazards or adversely affect day or nighttime views in the area.
+5. AIRPORTS - Would the pr oject: Result in a safety hazard fo working in the vicinity of an Х The project occurs outside of any identified public or private airport/airstrip safety zones. b.
+Expose people residing or very project area to aircraft noise applicable standards? vorking in the elevels in excess of Х The project occurs outside of any identified public or private airport/airstrip noise zones or contours.